mattonfoot/NICE.UI/src/docs/design-patterns/user-data/cookie-policy.md

 </table>

 If you need to store different information than has been identified here then you will also need to ensure that your use case is covered by the existing e-Privacy directive and cookie policy.

+## Cookies vs Local Storage

+Best practice should be to use client side data storage only for user interface settings or session specific data that does not affect the way the server renders a page.
+Any user or session data that the web server needs to adjust the page content should be stored by that server and not in the client browser or device.

+**Cookie data** should only be used to provide unique identifiers of a client to the server in a request such as <code>uid</code>.
+Web services must not pass serialized data objects between client and server using cookies as this increases the size of future requests to this domain.

+**Local storage** should be the method of choice for storing user interface settings.
+If not available on the current device then cookie data can be used.